rfo909/CFT/README.md

 Util:ShowDict(Sys.environment)
 ```

+From the differing syntax, we see that Sys is an object while Util is a script (dot vs colon).

 This produces a list of all environment values, nicely formatted into columns.
-To access and use a value, as long
-as the value name is a valid identifier, we say:
+We access the value as follows:

 ```
-Sys.environment.Path
+Sys.environment.get("Path")
 ```